Delta Theta Sigma: History

 This same year, 1958, found the fraternity growing nationally, also.
 A fourth chapter, Delta, at the University of Minnesota, was organized and approved for membership in Delta Theta Sigma in May 1958.
-During the 1960-61 school year, Delta chapter rented their first and present chapter home located at 1485 North Cleveland Ave, St. Paul, MN.
-Then, in the fall of 1966 growth required they would rent the downstairs of the house next door at 1495 North Cleveland Avenue, in St. Paul.
+During the 1960-61 school year, the Delta chapter rented its first and present chapter home located at 1485 North Cleveland Avenue in Saint Paul, Minnesota.
+Then, in the fall of 1966, growth required them to rent the downstairs of the house next door at 1495 North Cleveland Avenue, in Saint Paul.

 In 1969, a fifth chapter, Epsilon, was chartered at the University of Wisconsin–River Falls.
 Albert Beaver, a Gamma chapter alumnus, was instrumental in organizing Epsilon, and in 1970, helped them to purchase the house in which they are presently located.

-The Fraternity's sixth chapter, Zeta, was organized and chartered at Purdue University, West Lafayette, Indiana, in the spring of 1982.
-With the help of four alumni, Neils Neilson, Gamma; George Van Soyoc and Jim Vorst, Alpha; and Herb Olm, Delta, the thirteen charter members and one new member, were activated by National Delta Theta Sigma officers in May 1982.
-Zeta was very fortunate to be able to rent a house their first year and are presently located at 321 Vine Street.
+The fraternity's sixth chapter, Zeta, was organized and chartered at Purdue University in West Lafayette, Indiana, in the spring of 1982.
+With the help of four alumni, Neils Neilson, Gamma; George Van Soyoc and Jim Vorst, Alpha; and Herb Olm, Delta, the thirteen charter members and one new member were activated by National Delta Theta Sigma officers in May 1982.
+Zeta was able to rent a house their first year and is presently located at 321 Vine Street.

-In January 1983 agricultural students at Wilmington College of Ohio had a desire to belong to a national fraternity.
-Through the leadership of senior J. Timothy McCarty, thirty-six students were recruited and expressed desire to become founding fathers of Eta chapter.
-With the direction of National Officer Rick Harr, the Eta chapter was organized and chartered in the Spring of 1983.
-With the help of the National Executive Council, the purchase of a large house near campus was made, located at 780 Rombach Ave., Wilmington, OH, and was occupied in January 1984.
+In January 1983, agricultural students at Wilmington College of Ohio had a desire to belong to a national fraternity.
+Through the leadership of senior J. Timothy McCarty, 36 students were recruited and expressed a desire to become the founding fathers of the Eta chapter.
+With the direction of national officer Rick Harr, the Eta chapter was organized and chartered in the spring of 1983.
+With the help of the national executive council, the purchase of a large house near campus was made, located at 780 Rombach Avenue in Wilmington, Ohio, and was occupied in January 1984.

-In 1997 Delta Theta Sigma colonized the University of Minnesota Crookston Chapter with much help from the Men of Delta chapter.
-Theta chapter was officially recognized as a chapter at the 1998 Conclave hosted by Delta chapter.
-At its beginning, Theta chapter was renting a house located at 101 North Nelson, Crookston, MN.
-They now reside in a house located at 204 Gorgas Ave., in Crookston.
+In 1997, Delta Theta Sigma colonized the University of Minnesota Crookston chapter with help from the Delta chapter.
+The Theta chapter was officially recognized at the 1998 conclave hosted by the Delta chapter.
+At its beginning, Theta chapter rented a house located at 101 North Nelson in Crookston, Minnesota and is now in a house at 204 Gorgas Avenue in Crookston.